WriteTech-Hub/wth-write-a-thon/submissions/wallet-danbaba1/tutorial.md

 ## Prerequisites

+Now that you understand the concept, let's ensure you have everything needed to start building.
 Before you begin, ensure you have:

 - **Chimoney Developer Account**: Sign up at [dash.chimoney.io](https://dash.chimoney.io)
 - **API Access**: Request verification and API access by emailing support@chimoney.io